ajoecker/gauge-testrail/gauge-testrail-report/README.md

 This will build the assembly file `artifacts/testrail-<version>.zip`, which can be installed as gauge plugin

 ### Install plugin
-Call `gauge install testrail` to install a released version of the plugin To install a custom build call `gauge install testrail -f <path>/testrail-<version>.zip`
+Call `gauge install testrail` to install a released version of the plugin.

+To install a custom build call `gauge install testrail -f <path>/testrail-<version>.zip`

 ### Use plugin